WinzarH/LikertMakeR/news/index.md

 - New
   [`makeScalesRegression()`](https://winzarh.github.io/LikertMakeR/reference/makeScalesRegression.md)
-  function : Generates synthetic rating-scale data that replicates reported regression results, and then returns
+  function: Generates synthetic rating-scale data that replicates reported regression results, and then returns

   1.  a data frame that provides the requested statistical properties